JohnnyCPP/42_minishell/README.md

 > 42 Madrid is an academy for values, attitude and learning "hard and soft skills" in the digital environment.

-Developed by cvicol1 and JohnnyCPP.
+Developed by JohnnyCPP and tdaroca.